0x-be11/meteor-stashhunting-addon/README.md

   - Surprisingly most clients don't have this, but why not have it on.
 - GrimAirPlace (Possibly broken)
   - Meteor's airplace code but with a grim bypass.
+- GrimFastFall
+  - Makes you fall faster than usual, and usually results in no fall damage.
+You can also do some weird stuff with an elytra to get a little boost.
 - Search Area
   - Requires some other mod to make you move.
   - Spirals you or goes in a rectangle area by changing where you look.